- Participant age

 - Dirty and wet pets should be kept out of the room until they are clean and dry.
 Rags are available through Reception for use in drying and cleaning your pet.

-Guests with pets on property who do not comply with the pet policy may be asked to leave.
+Guests with pets who do not comply with this pet policy may be asked to leave the property.

-A few of our guest rooms have kitchenettes.
-Food preparation or service is not allowed in other guest rooms, meeting rooms or common spaces.
-The intent of these kitchenettes is to provide an alternative for our guests with special dietary needs that we may not be able to accommodate in our Lodge dining room.
-The kitchenette must be left as found upon arrival.
-A $45 cleaning fee will be charged if additional housekeeping is required to clean and store dishes and utensils, or to otherwise return the kitchenette to its original clean and tidy configuration.
+Kitchenette – a few of our accommodations feature a kitchenette, intended to provide an alternative for our guests with special dietary needs that we may not be able to accommodate in our Lodge dining room.
+The kitchenette must be left as found upon your arrival – cooking pots, dishes and utensils clean and stored in their appropriate areas, and the work area clean and tidy.

 Please respect our property, furnishings and fixtures so that many more guests may be able to enjoy them.
 Any damage beyond the wear and tear of normal use, as determined at the sole discretion of The Haven, will result in an additional guest fee of $250.